rknightuk/robblewis.me-jekyll/_posts/2013/2013-10-11-thoughts-on-iphone-5s-5c.md

 permalink: /thoughts-on-the-iphone-5s-and-5c
 layout: post
 featured: true
-excerpt: "Apple announced two new iPhones: The 5C and the 5S to be released on the 20th of September"
+excerpt: "Apple announced two new iPhones: The 5C and the 5S will be released on the 20th of September"
 ---

 So Apple had their iPhone event. [iPhone 5S](http://www.apple.com/iphone-5s/). [iPhone 5C](http://www.apple.com/iphone-5c/).
 Nothing particularly surprising but interesting nonetheless.